 Claddagh is known to be the area that sits close to the centre of the city.
-It is close to that centre where the Corrib River mingles with the Galway Bay.
+It is close to the centre where the Corrib River mingles with Galway Bay.
 That area used to be a village for fishing.
 People used to fish there as it was outside the walls of the old city.
-Across the river, the Spanish Arch sits nearly and it was the site of fish markets at that time.
+Across the river, the Spanish Arch sits nearby and it was the site of fish markets at that time.

 It is no longer a fishing village.
 Instead, the Claddagh is one of the famous tourist attractions where people go to watch the surrounding views.
 However, a lot of fishermen still reside around the area in an attempt to keep the fishing tradition thriving.
 The name of the area is also associated with the Claddagh Ring.
 People from all over the world wear this ring as a symbol of faithfulness and true love.